Lithos-hub/PokeAPP/README.md

 Changelog

+Version 2.0.2

+* Fixed an issue with the generation selector.

 Version 2.0.1

 * Fixed a bug that occurred in the search system when searching for a Pokémon that does not exist and then clicking on a generation selector button.